-The Wapiti is the largest species of deer, only surpassed by moose.
-It is common on the West Coast of North America and it is the most abundant deer in the Canadian Rockies.
-It certainly could not be missing from our list of animals to see in the Canadian Rockies.
+The wapiti is the largest species of deer, only surpassed by moose.
+It is common on the West Coast of North America and is the most abundant deer in the Canadian Rockies.
+We certainly couldn’t leave it off our list of animals to see in the Canadian Rockies.

 It can reach up to 94 inches and weigh 800 pounds.
-For this reason we must be cautious with the elk, especially during two periods of the year, in spring during the calving season (May – June) where the females are taking care of their new fawns, and during the fall, in the known as rut season (September – October), when males trying to mate become very aggressive.
+Because it’s so big, you should be cautious around the elk, especially during two periods of the year: in spring during the calving season (May – June), when the females are taking care of their new fawns, and during the fall, in the so-called rut season (September – October), when males trying to mate become very aggressive.

-In this Canada Parks guide, they explain the security measures that we must take during these periods.
+In this Canada Parks guide, they explain the security measures that you should take during these periods.

-Mule deer are also easy to see in the valleys, for example in the Bow Valley Parkway or on Maligne Road.
+Mule deer are also easy to see in the valleys, such as, for example the Bow Valley Parkway or on Maligne Road.

-They are characterized by being smaller, having long ears, grayish fur and a black spot at the tip of the tail.
+They are characterized by being on the smaller side and having long ears, grayish fur, and a black spot at the tip of the tail.

-They are usually quite scared, but as with any wild animal, it is best to contemplate it in the distance.
+They are usually quite scared, but as with any wild animal, it is best to look at it from a distance.

 The white-tailed deer is quite similar to the mule deer in terms of morphology and size.

-The best way to differentiate both species is by looking at its ears, smaller than the ones of the mule deer, and especially in its tail.
-The white-tailed deer raises its tail when it feels intimidated and never have a black spot on its tip.
+The best way to differentiate both species is by looking at the ears, which are smaller in white-tailed deer than in the mule deer, and especially at its tail.
+The white-tailed deer raises its tail when it feels intimidated and never has a black spot on its tip.

-The mountain goats are the most difficult animals to photograph in the Canadian Rockies.
-This goat has long white fur, goatee and two thin black horns curved backward.
+Mountain goats are the most difficult animals to photograph in the Canadian Rockies.
+This goat has long white fur, a goatee and two thin black horns that curve backward.

-They live at a very high altitude at the top of the mountains so spotting them is quite complicated.
-We could see them at a point that you can find below on the map known as “goat lookout” that is in the middle of the Icefields Parkway.
+They live at a very high altitude at the top of mountains, so spotting them is quite complicated.
+We could see them at a point that you can find below on the map; it’s known as the “goat lookout” and is in the middle of the Icefields Parkway.

 As you can see, the photo is a bit poor as the goats were very far from the road.
-If we regret something during our trip it was not having a quality telephoto lens.
-We really missed many photographic opportunities especially for photographing wildlife in the Canadian Rockies.
+If we regret something anything from our trip, it was not having a quality telephoto lens.
+We really missed many photographic opportunities, especially for photographing wildlife in the Canadian Rockies.

-The bighorn sheep are common in mountainous areas although they are also located in lower areas.
-After elks, they are the most numerous ungulate animals of the Canadian Rockies so it won’t be difficult to see them.
+Bighorn sheep are common in mountainous areas, although they are also located in lower areas.
+After elks, they are the most numerous ungulate animals of the Canadian Rockies, so it won’t be difficult to see them.

 These goats are brown, with a white rump and lining on the backs of their legs.
 The males are characterized by having big backward-curved horns, whereas the horns of the females are thin and short.

-We saw them on the Icefields Parkway, on Abraham Lake and on Maligne Road.
-Although at first glance they may seem domestic or that are easily frightened, do not trust, like any wild animal, if they feel intimidated, they will charge and attack.
+We saw them on the Icefields Parkway, on Abraham Lake, and on Maligne Road.
+Although at first glance they may seem peaceful or easily frightened, like any wild animal, if they feel intimidated, they will charge and attack.

-In Jasper National Park we were able to contemplate twice the national symbol bird of the United States.
+In Jasper National Park we were able to see the national bird symbol of the United States twice.

-To see them you have to keep your eyes wide open to the sky or to some lagoon where they could be fishing.
+To see them, you have to look closely at the sky or a lagoon where they could be fishing .
 We saw one in the Edith Lake area and another one on the Maligne Road in Jasper National Park.

 The porcupine is another animal you can see in the Canadian Rockies.
 This rodent covered with about 30,000 quills usually lives in forests and weighs about 11 pounds.

-We saw one in the area of Lake Louise in Banff National Park and it is true that as we approached, it raised the barbs as a sign of threat.
+We saw one in the Lake Louise area in Banff National Park and as we approached, it raised its quills as a sign of threat.

-As a symbol of Canada, we could not leave the Rocky Mountains without seeing beavers.
-This rodent with flat, scaly tail spends much of its time in the water, so the easiest way to see them is while they swim.
-Beavers are known to form wooden dikes in rivers and streams, so in some areas of Canada, they have been unfortunately hunted down near to extinction because they changed river flows damaging the activities of humans.
+Since they are a symbol of Canada, we could not leave the Rocky Mountains without seeing beavers.
+This rodent with a flat, scaly tail spends much of its time in the water, so the easiest way to see them is while they swim.
+Beavers are known to form wooden dikes in rivers and streams, so in some areas of Canada, they have unfortunately been hunted down to near extinction because they changed river flows, damaging the activities of humans.

-Finding it was very difficult since it is a nocturnal animal.
-Our only occasion was at sunset in the Cottonwood Slough near Jasper.
+Finding one was very difficult since it is a nocturnal animal.
+Our only time was at sunset in the Cottonwood Slough near Jasper.

 The easiest animals to see in the Canadian Rockies are squirrels.
-We could see two different species, the Red Squirrel, which stand out for being reddish and with abundant fur in the tail and the Least Chipmunk in whose back they have black and white lines.
+We saw two different species, the red squirrel, which stands out for being reddish and having abundant fur on its tail, and the least chipmunk, which has black and white stripes on its back

 It might seem funny, but the only wildlife attack in the Canadian Rockies that we witnessed was a squirrel biting a tourist who was trying to feed it.
 His finger was bleeding for more than an hour.

-Feeding wild animals in the Canada National Parks is illegal and dangerous and also it has a very negative impact on wildlife.
+Feeding wild animals in the Canada National Parks is illegal, dangerous, and has a very negative impact on wildlife.